 So, due to the cartel-like nature of DeBeers as a company, there has been little innovation in the area of diamond manufacturing, sales, mining, and so on.
 Buyers are increasingly put on the long end of the pricing game and they are paying for it—literally.
 With some diamonds costing as much an entire car payment, there has opened a market vacuum for companies looking to make diamond purchasing more equitable and simpler for the average consumer.

-Startup entrepreneurs are noticing, and there has been a flurry of activity in New York City around the business of making diamonds more affordable and easier to access for non-affluent buyers.
+Startup entrepreneurs are noticing how the diamond industry is ready for disruption, and there has been a flurry of activity in New York City around the business of making diamonds more affordable and easier to access for non-affluent buyers.
 Unfortunately, these businesses have usually taken the form of local jewelers looking to one-up each other with uncannily similar business models that offer little differentiation.

 Enter Rare Carat (RC).
 RC is Kayak for diamonds.
 It has an all-inclusive, simple interface— powered by IBM’s Watson, using data science, artificial intelligence, virtual reality, and blockchain to help users make intelligent purchases.
 With the understanding that the diamond industry has thrived on complexity, Rare Carat searches and scores over 1 million diamonds at twenty trusted retailers with one click.